Gaurav927/gaurav927.github.io/bayesian-optimization/index.md

 ## Why Bayesian Optimization?

 With numerous optimization algorithms available, what makes Bayesian Optimization a valuable tool?
 It particularly excels in optimizing **black-box functions** that are expensive to evaluate.
 For example, tuning hyperparameters of a deep learning model, optimizing a chemical process, or finding the best design in an engineering simulation.
+Written the same post on medium couple of years back.

 To understand Bayesian Optimization, we must first explore its core component: the **Gaussian Process**.